runtimeverification/iele-semantics/iele.md

 -   `#end` is used to indicate the (non-exceptional) end of execution.
 -   `#exception` is used to indicate exceptional states (it consumes any operations to be performed after it).
--   `#?_:_?#` allows for branching control-flow; if it reaches the front of the `op` cell it takes the first branch, if an exception runs into it it takes the second branch.

 ```{.k .uiuck .rvk}
     syntax KItem ::= Exception